-At Elmore Green Primary School we are always striving to listen to parents and carers who have a concern about our school.
+At Elmore Green Primary School, we always to listen to parents and carers who have a concern about our school.
 As a parent or carer, your views are very important to us.
 If you wish to speak to someone in school, please contact the office who will be happy to direct your request.

 If your child has special educational needs and you have a concern regarding the support your child receives please refer to the school’s special educational needs policy for the complaints procedure.

-If there is still an issue that the school has not been able to deal with, then please follow the Walsall Local Authority procedure which is summarised below.
+If there is still an issue that the school has not been able to deal with, then please follow the procedures set out in our complaints policy.

 The Education Reform Act 1988 initiated rules from September 1989 to make Local